top of page

 Directions

-If ricotta has a lot of liquid: Drain ricotta in a strainer set over a bowl while you gather your ingredients to drain excess liquid.
+If the ricotta has a lot of liquid in the container: Drain in a strainer set over a bowl while you gather your ingredients to draw out excess liquid.

 Sauce: Heat olive oil in a large saucepan or skillet.
 Add garlic and red pepper flakes and sauté for about a minute.
 Add tomato sauce and simmer on low heat while you prepare the dough.